Towards Ivanov's meta-conjecture for geodesic currents: Abstract

 \section{Abstract}

 Given a closed, orientable surface $S$ of negative Euler characteristic, we study two automorphism groups: $Aut(\mathscr{C})$ and $Aut(\mathcal{ML})$, groups of homeomorphisms that preserve the intersection form in the space $\mathscr{C}$ of geodesic currents and the space $\mathcal{ML}$ of measured laminations.
 We prove that except in a few special cases, $Aut(\mathcal{ML})$ is isomorphic to the extended mapping class group.
-This theorem is a special case of Ivanov's \textit{meta-conjecture}.
-We investigate this question for $Aut(\mathscr{C})$. \\
+This theorem is a special case of \textit{Ivanov's meta-conjecture}.
+We investigate this question for $Aut(\mathscr{C})$.
+To demonstrate the difficulty in proving Ivanov's conjecture for $Aut(\mathscr{C})$, we construct infinite family of pairs of closed curves that have the simple same marked length spectra and self intersection number.

-We also answer a question of Leininger about whether closed curves can be strongly simple intersection equivalent and not length equivalent by providing an infinite family of counterexamples.
-These examples demonstrate the difficulty in proving Ivanov's conjecture for $Aut(\mathscr{C})$.